benswift/bimodality/README.md

 Out-of-the-box, `fake_data.R` will generate data for the following "fake"
 institutions:

-* Gauss University, where grades are normal
+- **Gauss University**, where grades are normal
-* Two Humps College, where grades are bimodal
+- **Two Humps College**, where grades are bimodal
-* Neitherton Polytechnic, where grades are neither normal nor bimodal (triangular, to be specific)
+- **Neitherton Polytechnic**, where grades are neither normal nor bimodal (triangular, to be specific)
-* University of Truncation, where grades are normal but the students are all really good and too many of them would get grades above 100, but are truncated down to 100
+- **University of Truncation**, where grades are normal but the students are all really good and too many of them would get grades above 100, but are truncated down to 100

 ## Setup